Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 ### Inter-Canister Query Calls

-Calling a [query function](/internet-computer-programming-concepts/actors.html#public-shared-query) from an actor is currently (May 2023) only allowed from inside an [update function](/internet-computer-programming-concepts/actors.html#public-shared-update), because query functions don't yet have [message send capability](#messaging-restrictions).
+Calling a [shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) from an actor is currently (May 2023) only allowed from inside an [update function](/internet-computer-programming-concepts/actors.html#public-shared-update) or [oneway function](/internet-computer-programming-concepts/actors.html#public-shared-oneway), because query functions don't yet have [message send capability](#messaging-restrictions).

 'Inter-Canister Query Calls' will be available on the IC in the future.
 For now, only ingress messages (from [external clients](/internet-computer-programming-concepts/actors/canister-calling.html) to the IC) can request a fast query call ([without going through consensus](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors)).